wp-plugins/collapsible-widget-area/readme.txt

 This is the first version of this plugin

 == Upgrade Notice ==
+= 0.4 =
+Adds ability to use more than one collapsible widget area and implements shortcode

+= 0.3.1a =
+Remove extraneous debug info that caused PHP error

 = 0.3a =
 Fixes issue with CSS for accordion and tab styles